What Small Businesses Need to Know

 We’ve got great news for you.
 Because of decisions made by President Barack Obama and the state insurance commissioner, HMSA is offering you and your employees the same health plan you currently have year until the first plan renewal after October 1, 2016.

 What does this mean for you?
 Several things:

 - If you’re adversely affected by age rating, you can now choose to stay with HMSA and avoid age rating of your employees and their dependents for another year.

-- If you renewed your policy with HMSA before October 1, 2014, you can keep your current plan for another 12 months through 2015.
-For example, groups that renew on July 1, 2014, can extend their plan through June 30, 2015.
+- If you renewed your policy with HMSA in 2014, you can keep your current plan until the first renewal after October 1, 2016.
+For example, groups that renew on July 1, 2015, can extend their plan through June 30, 2016.

 - Please keep in mind that if you extend your current plan, your rate will be adjusted only to cover government fees and taxes and the expected rise in medical costs.

-Starting in 2014, health plan premiums for Affordable Care Act plans will be based on your employees’ age.
+Health plan premiums for Affordable Care Act (ACA) plans are based on your employees’ age.
 Health plans for older employees may cost more than plans for younger employees.

-Also, the federal government will pay for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
-This will add costs to health plan premiums.
+Also, the federal government pays for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
+This adds costs to health plan premiums.

 - Prescription drugs

 - Ambulance service